DonyaOS/Packages/README.md

 ### Submit a new package for Donya

-Follow [Donya structure](#package-structure) carefully, Then fork this repository and push your commits, and finally send Pull Request.
+Follow [Donya structure](#package-structure) carefully, then fork this repository and push your commits, and finally send Pull Request.

 ### Contribution to Donya

-Please make sure to read the Contributing Guide before making a pull request.
+Please make sure to read the [Contributing Guide](CONTRIBUTING.md) before making a pull request.
 If you have a Donya-related project/feature/tool, add it with a pull request to this curated list!

 Thank you to all the people who already contributed to DonyaOS!